Wainwright Bank: Mission and values

 Wainwright Bank’s Green Loan was first offered in 2001, and provides a discounted home equity loan rate for energy efficient home improvements including the installation of solar panels, passive heating systems, green roofs, wind energy and more.

-Internally, the Bank has management practices that have been lauded nationally as among the most progressive.
-Diversity is reflected in the 22 languages spoken by employees; it has "one of the most diverse boards of any commercial bank in the country with women or minorities comprising close to 40% of the directors.
-Over 50% of officers are women, approximately 10% of employees are openly gay or lesbian, including two senior vice presidents, and minorities comprise over 33% of its employee base."
+Internally, the Bank had management practices that have been lauded nationally as among the most progressive.
+Diversity was reflected in the 22 languages spoken by employees; it was "one of the most diverse boards of any commercial bank in the country with women or minorities comprising close to 40% of the directors.
+Over 50% of officers were women, approximately 10% of employees were openly gay or lesbian, including two senior vice presidents, and minorities comprised over 33% of its employee base."